mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 must have appropriate permissions to execute *SHOW SLAVE STATUS*, *SHOW MASTER STATUS*, and *SHOW SLAVE HOSTS*.

-When using the `:option:--prompt` option, the utility sets the `:option:--num-retries` option to 1 if not set explicitly.
+When using the :option:`--prompt` option, the utility sets the :option:`--num-retries` option to 1 if not set explicitly.
 This ensures at least one attempt to retry and prompt for the user name and password should a connection fail.